Kamran22s/Talha/README.md

 # Hey There!
-My name is talha and here i have a school project of object oriented progeramming .
+My name is Talha and here I have a school project of C++ Object Oriented Progeramming.
+It is basically a quiz app which promptsuser according to menu. very easy to use interface.